At a Glance

 β¨Know Your Numbers

-As a Property Accountant, you'll be dealing with budgets and financial reports.
-Brush up on your financial terminology and be prepared to discuss how you've managed service charges in the past.
-Highlight specific examples where you successfully monitored variances and provided insights.
+As a Property Accountant, you'll be dealing with financial data daily.
+Brush up on your knowledge of service charge management and be prepared to discuss how you've handled budgets and reconciliations in the past.

 β¨Showcase Your Analytical Skills

-This role requires strong analytical skills, so be ready to demonstrate your ability to analyse financial data.
-Prepare to discuss how you've used data to make informed decisions or improve financial efficiency in previous roles.
+This role requires strong analytical skills.
+Be ready to provide examples of how you've used these skills to identify variances in financial reports or improve financial efficiency in previous positions.

 β¨Communicate Effectively